.

 Elevenses

-In the United Kingdom and some other Commonwealth Realms, elevenses is a snack that is similar to afternoon tea, but eaten in the morning.
-It is generally less savoury than brunch, and might consist of some cake or biscuits with a cup of tea or coffee.
+In the United Kingdom, Ireland and some Commonwealth realms, elevenses is a snack that is similar to afternoon tea, but eaten in the morning.
+It is generally less savoury than brunch, and might consist of some cake or biscuits with a cup of tea.
 The name refers to the time of day that it is taken: around 11 am.
-The word "elevenses" is seen as a little old fashioned.
+The word "elevensies" is seen as a little old fashioned.

 See also